DavSanchez/CaptivePortal/README.md

 This is a captive portal service designed to serve as landing page and login process for a CoovaChilli hotspot implementation.
-It uses Node.js as the backend and the MediaStream Recording API and the JSON interface provided by CoovaChilli for client management.
+It uses Node.js as the backend and the MediaStream Recording API and the JSON interface provided by CoovaChilli for client management. is

-**It's still an unstable version subject to immediate changes!** This is currently being developed as the final project for my Degree in Telecommunication Technology Engineering, studied at [ULPGC](https://www.ulpgc.es/).
+**It's still an unstable version subject to immediate changes!** This was developed as part of the final project for my Degree in Telecommunication Technology Engineering, studied at [ULPGC](https://www.ulpgc.es/).

 ### How does it work?